grafana/loki/docs/sources/operations/storage/retention.md

 - `=~`: Select labels that regex-match the provided string.
 - `!~`: Select labels that do not regex-match the provided string.

-The example configurations will set these rules:
+The example configurations defined above will result in the following retention periods:

-- All tenants except `29` and `30` in the `dev` namespace will have a retention period of `24h` hours.
-- All tenants except `29` and `30` that are not in the `dev` namespace will have the retention period of `744h`.
 - For tenant `29`:
-  - All streams except those in the container `loki` or in the namespace `prod` will have retention period of `168h` (1 week).
-  - All streams in the `prod` namespace will have a retention period of `336h` (2 weeks), even if the container label is `loki`, since the priority of the `prod` rule is higher.
+  - Streams that have the namespace label `prod` will have a retention period of `336h` (2 weeks), even if the container label is `loki`, since the priority of the `prod` rule is higher.
   - Streams that have the container label `loki` but are not in the namespace `prod` will have a `72h` retention period.
+  - For the rest of the streams in this tenant, per-tenant override `retention_period` value of `168h` is applied.
 - For tenant `30`:
+  - Streams that have the label `nginx` and level `debug` will have a retention period of `24h`.
-  - All streams except those having the container label `nginx` will have the global retention period of `744h`, since there is no override specified.
+  - For the rest of the streams in this tenant the global retention period of `744h`, since there is no override specified.
+- All tenants except `29` and `30`:
-  - Streams that have the label `nginx` will have a retention period of `24h`.
+  - Streams that have the namespace label `dev` will have a retention period of `24h` hours.
+  - Streams expect those with the namespace label `dev` will have the retention period of `744h`.

 ## Table Manager (deprecated)